gauravmc/kindle_highlights_api/README.md

   "There is probably no coding decision with more effect on the quality of your code than names you give your classes.", "The first thing readers will look at when they look at your code is the names of the classes.
 Those names will go beyond your code.
 Insidiously, they leak into everyday conversation—and not just for developers.
 Ten years down the road, you will hear users who know nothing about programming using the class names you chose.", "Unfortunately, many people get all formal when they go to name a superclass.
 Just calling it what it is isn’t enough.
 They have to tack on a flowery, computer science-y, impressive sounding, but ultimately meaningless word, like Object, Thing, Component, Part, Manager, Entity, or Item.
 You’re creating a vocabulary, not writing a program.
 Be a poet for a moment.
-The simple, the punchy, the easily remembered will be far more effective in the long run than some long name that says it all, but in such a way that no one wants to say it at all.", "• Name a superclass with a single word that conveys its purpose in the design.", "if I am using inheritance strictly for code sharing, but the role of the subclass is different than the role of the superclass, I go back to Simple Superclass Name."
+The simple, the punchy, the easily remembered will be far more effective in the long run than some long name that says it all, but in such a way that no one wants to say it at all.", "Name a superclass with a single word that conveys its purpose in the design.", "if I am using inheritance strictly for code sharing, but the role of the subclass is different than the role of the superclass, I go back to Simple Superclass Name."
   ...
 ]